What is the Internet of Things (IoT)?

 Some examples of the thousands are:

-like Apple Watch which alert the wearer to emails and messages, monitor health and sleep patterns, and can upload health data to medical insurance companies.
+- Smartwatches like Apple Watch alert the wearer to emails and messages, monitor health and sleep patterns, and can upload health data to medical insurance companies.

 - Televisions that connect to the internet are the norm.

 - Refrigerators have built-in shopping lists that upload to a cell phone and cameras inside so we can check what is on the shelves while we are shopping.

 - Amazon Echo (Alexa) is another example.
 It is a smart speaker which can act as a home automation hub.

 - Delivery drones, which send messages notifying when the parcel has been delivered and to where.

 It is estimated that by 2021 an average North American will own 13 internet-connected devices.
 It is estimated that there are currently about 26.66 billion IoT devices and this is predicted to rise to about 30.37 billion by 2020.

 The other term that comes up together with IoT is Big Data.
 This simply means all the data that is being generated and stored by all the devices connected to the internet (IoT) and which may include data stored in older databases that predate the advent of the internet.
 The thing about Big Data is that there is a huge amount of it (hence the word big) and that it is expanding exponentially.
 It is also comprised of structured, unstructured, and semi-structured data which makes working with it a challenge.
 However, the ability to work and analyse this Big Data has unlimited possibilities, applications, and uses.